wp-plugins/mashsharer/readme.txt

 * Option to disable share count completely  (no sql queries will be generated any longer)
 * Shortcode option to disable share counts
 * Check if curl is working on the server
-* Option to disable share cache for testing purposes
+* Option to disable share count cache for testing purposes
-* Use of sharp and crisp clear font share icons instead png share icons
+* Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
 * Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
 * Complete rewrite of css for easier modifications
 * Improved extension system